SushreeSwain/Shortify/README.md

 ## 🔒 What is Localhost?

-When I access `http://localhost:5000`, it's only on my own machine.
+When you access `http://localhost:5000`, it's only on your own machine.

 - `localhost` = 127.0.0.1 (loopback IP)
-- Port `5000` = door to my server
+- Port `5000` = door to your server
+- Same with any other port you are using.